VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/codeintro.md

 {{< speech big >}}

-At risk of going off on a pretty big tangent, I reccomend checking out some tixyland-like sites
+At risk of going off on a pretty big tangent, I recommend checking out some tixyland-like sites

 https://hexy.now.sh is inspired by tixy but has some extra interesting features, if you're having fun with tixy.land it's worth checking out.